The most interesting facts about Singapore, from the world’s tallest indoor waterfall to the founding of World Toilet Day.

 19. Singapore has been named the second safest city in the world according to the latest Safe Cities Index report.

 20. Singapore is one of the least corrupt countries in the world.
-In 2022, it was ranked as the world’s joint-fourth and Asia’s least corrupt country.
+In 2023, it was ranked as the world’s fifth and Asia’s least corrupt country, according to the Transparency International Corruption Perceptions Index.

 22. The name Singapore comes from the Sanskrit words “simha” (lion) and “pura” (city) which describe the country’s lionlike symbols.

-23. Singapore has the sixth-lowest murder rate in the world with just 0.2 intentional homicides per 100,000 people.
+23. Singapore has the third-lowest murder rate in the world, with just 0.1 cases of intentional homicides per 100,000 people.

-24. Singapore has been ranked the world’s fifth most powerful city in the annual Global Power City Index.
+24. Singapore has been ranked the world’s fifth most powerful city in the annual Global Power City Index in 2023 and is also known as Asia’s smartest city.

 25. Singapore’s Bukit Timah Nature Reserve supposedly holds more tree species than the entire North American continent.